Andromeda

 staking_token

 Reference to the CW20 token that can be staked.
-Can be either the contract address or name in an App.
+Can be either the contract address or a VFS path.

 additional_rewards